 \subsection{Polar Decomposition for Shared Memory}

-In practice, we often start from an arbitrary tall matrix $\tilde{Z}\in\mathbb{R}^{V\times d}$ (e.g., a teacher embedding, or a random Gaussian initialization).
-To satisfy Eq.~\eqref{eq:stiefel_Z} in a numerically stable and \emph{canonical} way, we use the thin polar decomposition:
+In practice, we start from either a source-checkpoint embedding or a random Gaussian initialization, each represented as an arbitrary tall matrix $\tilde{Z}\in\mathbb{R}^{V\times d}$.
+To satisfy Eq.~\eqref{eq:stiefel_Z} in a numerically stable and canonical way, we use the thin polar decomposition:

 We then set the shared memory to the orthonormal factor: